FedericoMuccioli/Bathhouse-database/README.md

 ## **NOTE**

 There is a **report** (in Italian) which explains in detail the organization, structure and operation of the entire project.
-Unfortunately the interface part of java is not loaded and the project is **still in progress for more implementations**.
+The project is **still in progress for more implementations**.